Leetcook100/Aave-V3-Risk-Deep-Dive/README.md

 ## 📧 Contact & Verification
 All data and transaction hashes (`Tx Hash`) provided in the [`/data`](./data) folder are verifiable on **Etherscan.io** using the corresponding Ethereum block numbers.

-## 🚀 Key Forensic Insights

-1.  **Divergence Analysis**: The deviation peaked at **-12.76%** in Block 24081542.
-This gap existed for exactly 3 blocks (~36 seconds) before mean reversion.
-2.  **Resilience Proof**: As shown in `Price Divergence___Health Factor Audit.ipynb`, the Oracle smoothing effectively filtered this "noise," preventing a potential cascade of liquidations for whales with high LTVs.